Tools Home

 post -arc

-This command will allocate a trace buffer of 10 MB per processor and initialize swtrace.
+This command will try to allocate a trace buffer of 50 MB per processor and initialize swtrace.

 swtrace it_install

-This command installs and initializes the ITrace part of swtrace.
+This command installs and initializes the ITRACE facility.

 swtrace disable